biotope/experimental-biotope-components/examples/angular/README.md

 # AngularSample for Biotope Components

-First install dependencies using `npm install` in the `angular folder`.
-You also need to build the Biotope resources.
+First install dependencies using `npm install` in the `examples/angular` folder.
+You also need to build the Biotope resources first, as the `Slider` component is imported directly from the `dist` folder.

 ## Development server